eradiate/eradiate/docs/index.rst

 Where Should I Go?
 ------------------

-:ref:`Getting started<sec-getting_started>`
+.. grid:: 1 2 auto auto
+   :gutter: 3

+   .. grid-item-card:: :octicon:`download` Getting started
+      :link: sec-getting_started
+      :link-type: ref

       Learn about Eradiate, how to get it and how to compile it.

-:ref:`User guide<sec-user_guide>`
+   .. grid-item-card:: :octicon:`mortar-board` User guide
+      :link: sec-user_guide
+      :link-type: ref

       Learn how to use Eradiate's applications and API.

-:ref:`Developer guide<sec-developer_guide>`
+   .. grid-item-card:: :octicon:`terminal` Developer guide
+      :link: sec-developer_guide
+      :link-type: ref

       Learn how to work with Eradiate's source code and modify it.

-:ref:`Reference<sec-reference>`
+   .. grid-item-card:: :octicon:`file-code` Reference
+      :link: sec-reference
+      :link-type: ref

       The complete API reference.

 About
 -----